 Individual learning plan template

 An ILP serves as a student's academic plan, reflecting their distinct interests and helping them with goal-setting and self-advocacy skills.
 This comprehensive plan involves a team effort, calling upon school counsellors, teachers, and family members to contribute to the student's academic, career, and personal growth.
-It opens up a domain where students can visualize their future selves, setting them on a confident path of proactive planning and preparation to attain their ambitions.
+It opens up a domain where students can visualise their future selves, setting them on a confident path of proactive planning and preparation to attain their ambitions.

 Strategically Identifying Learning Experiences for Education Plans

 By using ILPs, students can improve their decision-making and goal-setting acumen.
 This self-led learning documentation paves the way for young learners to take charge, promoting a culture of lifelong learning and adaptability.
-The ultimate aim is to facilitate students in viewing their educational journey through a broader lens, one that encourages readiness for whatever the future holds.
+The ultimate aim is to facilitate students in viewing their educational process through a broader lens, one that encourages readiness for whatever the future holds.

 Individualized education plan